toucansites/website/contents/docs/[02]getting-started/[06]docker/index.md

 ## Watch

-The `watch` command monitors a source directory for changes and automatically rebuilds the distribution files, regenerating the site whenever changes are detected.
+The `watch` command monitors a source directory for changes and automatically rebuilds the distribution files, regenerating the site whenever changes are detected:

-Execute the following:

 ```sh
 docker run --rm -v $(pwd):/app/site \